vaceksimon/ipp/readme.md

-#Principles of Programming Languages Project
+# Principles of Programming Languages Project
 Author: Šimon Vacek

-This project is composed into 2 parts.
+This project is split into 2 parts.
 The first one is a parser written in PHP, which takes a 3 address code in IPPcode22 as an input, performs lexical and syntax check and stores the output as an xml file afterwards.